whatSocks/hfwiki/Razer-Hydra-Operation.md

 # Cursors

 Each controller has its own cursor, drawn as a cyan dot-plus-circle.
 These act like a normal mouse cursor.
 You move them by adjusting the pitch and yaw of your controllers.
-* **Bumper button**: left-click
+* **Bumper button:** Left-click.
-* **Trigger**: right-click
+* **Trigger:** Right-click.

-**Developer > Hands > Sixense > Enable Sixense Mouse Input**: enable/disable the controller cursors.
+**Developer > Hands > Sixense > Enable Sixense Mouse Input:** Enable/disable the controller cursors.
-**Preferences > Invert Mouse Buttons**: swaps the left- and right-clicks.
+**Preferences > Invert Mouse Buttons:** Swaps the left- and right-clicks.
-**Preferences > Reticle Movement Speed**: adjusts the sensitivity of the cursor movement.
+**Preferences > Reticle Movement Speed:** Adjusts the sensitivity of the cursor movement.

-Your right-hand controller can also control the normal mouse pointer: enable/disable this control by pressing button 0 on the right-hand controller (the small skinny one between buttons 1 qnd 2).
+Your right-hand controller can also control the normal mouse pointer: enable/disable this control by pressing button 0 on the right-hand controller (the small skinny one between buttons 1 and 2).

 # Controller Graphics

-**Developer > Show Hand Info**: Draws a red disc plus sphere and pointer that depicts your controller orientation.
-These coincide with your “palm” positions if you have Preferences > Avatar Scale = 1.0; if you don’t then the are drawn some distance aay.
+**Developer > Show Hand Info:** Draws a red disc plus sphere and pointer that depicts your controller orientation.
+These coincide with your “palm” positions if you have Preferences > Avatar Scale = 1.0; if you don’t then the are drawn some distance away.
 Note also that your avatar’s hands will not necessarily line up the “palm” positions.

-**Developer > Show Hand Targets**: Draws a wire mesh ball the the position of your “finger tips”, if Show Hand Info is enabled.
+**Developer > Show Hand Targets:** Draws a wire mesh ball the position of your “finger tips”, if Show Hand Info is enabled.
 These are 0.3m away from your “palm” position.

-**Developer > Avatar > Show Skeleton Collision Shapes**: If your avatar scale != 1.0 then you’ll see green balls drawn at your avatar’s “palm” positions.
+**Developer > Avatar > Show Skeleton Collision Shapes:** If your avatar scale != 1.0 then you’ll see green balls drawn at your avatar’s “palm” positions.

-Developer > Hands > Sixense > Enable Sixense UI Lasers: shows/hides cyan “lasers” emanating from the position of the red disc-plus-sphere-and-pointer.
+**Developer > Hands > Sixense > Enable Sixense UI Lasers:** Shows/hides cyan “lasers” emanating from the position of the red disc-plus-sphere-and-pointer.

 # Movement

-**Left joystick**: moves you forwards/backwards in the direction you’re looking, and left/right.
+**Left joystick:** Moves you forwards/backwards in the direction you’re looking, and left/right.
-**Right joystick**: rotates your view up/down and left/right.
+**Right joystick:** Rotates your view up/down and left/right.

-**Button 4 on either controller**: Press and hold then:
+**Button 4 on either controller:** Press and hold then:
 * Tilt and horizontally rotate your controller to tilt and rotate your view.
-* Move your controller backwards/formwards/left/right/up/down/
+* Move your controller backwards/forwards/left/right/up/down to move in that direction.
 A pair of spheres are drawn to depict your controller’s orientation and movement.

 # Voxel Editing